VinayKumar2320/medicare-vision-ai/DEPLOYMENT_RAILWAY.md

 - On push to `main`, the workflow installs dependencies, builds the frontend (if a `build` script exists), installs the Railway CLI, logs in using a repo secret, and runs `railway up` to deploy.

 Required repository secret
-- `RAILWAY_API_KEY` — an API key from your Railway account.
-You can create one in Railway under Account Settings -> API Keys.
-Add it in GitHub: `Settings` -> `Secrets and variables` -> `Actions` -> `New repository secret`.
+- `RAILWAY_TOKEN` — a Project Token from your Railway project (preferred for non-interactive CI deploys).
+Create it in Railway under your Project Settings -> Tokens (or Project Tokens) and add it in GitHub: `Settings` -> `Secrets and variables` -> `Actions` -> `New repository secret`.

+Note: An account-level API key (sometimes called `RAILWAY_API_KEY`) may not allow non-interactive `railway up` deploys in CI; prefer creating and using a project-scoped token named `RAILWAY_TOKEN`.

 How to connect the repo to Railway
 1. Sign in to Railway (https://railway.app).
 2. Create a new project and choose the option to connect an existing GitHub repo (or create a project and deploy from CLI).
 3. If you choose to connect the repo through the Railway web UI, Railway can deploy on pushes automatically.
-If you prefer deployment via Actions (this repo's workflow), create an API key and add the `RAILWAY_API_KEY` secret to GitHub.
+If you prefer deployment via Actions (this repo's workflow), create a Project Token and add it to GitHub as `RAILWAY_TOKEN`.

 Notes and troubleshooting
 - If the first run of the workflow fails, check the Actions logs in GitHub — the Railway CLI may require an initial interactive connection or a project id.
 You can run `railway init` locally to create or link a project and commit the generated `.railway` files if you want the workflow to deploy to that specific project.